felixlimanta/felixlimanta.github.io/_posts/2017-05-25-turing-completeness.md

 # Turing Completeness

-If a machine (physical or virtual) can take any program and run it just like a Turing machine, then that machine is called "Turing complete".
+If a physical machine or a virtual machine can take any program and run it just like a Turing machine, then that machine is called "Turing complete".

 ![A scientific calculator, despite its power, is not Turing complete][scientific-calc]